meisterplayer/ui-customui/README.md

     - **events** :: *String[]*
         List of eventnames that were registered on the element.
     - **id** :: *String*
-        The id of the element, should it have one.
+        The `data-mstr-id` of the element, should it have one.
     - **meister**  :: *Meister*
         The meister instance this element registered the events on.
 * [optional] **standard** :: *Object*